A Cafecito Is Not Just a Small Coffee

 What's coming next

-One technical article remains in the curriculum: number agreement — the structural type system that runs through articles, nouns, adjectives, and verbs in lockstep, mapping to the scalar-versus-collection distinction.
-Of the six mappings, number is the most pervasive (it touches every noun in every sentence) and the most quietly enforced (Spanish-speakers obey it without noticing); writing it up is the closing piece of the technical curriculum.
+One technical article remains in the curriculum: number agreement, the structural type system that runs through articles, nouns, adjectives, and verbs in lockstep, mapping to the distinction between scalar and collection.
+Of the six mappings, number is the most pervasive, as it touches every noun in every sentence.
+Number agreement is also the most quietly enforced.
+Spanish-speakers follow its rules without even noticing.

-After the six articles, the series turns to the empirical question — whether a programming language whose surface syntax is morphologically denser than English actually gives large language models a cleaner substrate to work with — and to the operational-semantics installment, which is being written from a captured implementation specification once the runtime ships.
+After the six articles, the series turns to the empirical question: whether a programming language whose surface syntax is morphologically denser than English actually gives large language models a cleaner substrate to work with.
+And to the installment on operational semantics, which is being written from a captured implementation specification once the runtime ships.